mozolin/matter-thread/install/office_network.md

 Creating an environment for developing and testing a Matter/Thread network.

 **Limitations**
 Unfortunately, it is not possible to create a local network without internet access for this project.
-An internet connection is required when compiling C++ applications, as they use components loaded during firmware building.
+An internet connection is required when compiling C++ applications, as they use components loaded during firmware builds.

 **Implementation diagram**
 ![](office_network/OFFICE_NETWORK_x4500.jpg)